flightjs/flight-with-resources/README.md

 ## Example

-Here's an example of two component definitions that use `withResources`.
+Here's an example of two component definitions that use `withResources` to share `appManifest` data.

 ```js
 function providingComponent() {